jrocha2/TCParty/README.md

 CHD  change a directory at the server
 XIT  exit the server

-depending on the input the user gives the client will wait for the user to input the file or directory that they wish to alter.
+Depending on the input the user gives the client will wait for the user to input the file or directory that they wish to alter.
 Non-existant files or directories will result in an error.

 Helpful sources:
 http://stackoverflow.com/questions/1220046/how-to-get-the-md5-hash-of-a-file-in-c